status-im/specs/docs/stable/9-ethereum-usage.md

 `FilterLogs` executes a filter query.

-Status uses this function to filter out logs, using the hash of the block and the address that we are interested in, both inbound and outbound.
+Status uses this function to filter out logs, using the hash of the block and the address of interest, both inbound and outbound.

 ```
 func (ec *Client) FilterLogs(ctx context.Context, q ethereum.FilterQuery) ([]types.Log, error)